cnvrg/group-size-estimator/gse-finetune/README.md

 ## Outputs
 The GSE Finetuning library generates the following outputs:
-- The library generates the follwoing directory structure.
+- The library generates the following directory structure.
 ```
 | - outputdir
     | - runs